svanbaelen/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 ### Preparing access control models

-Make sure the `User` model, (and possibly the `AccessToken` model) is configured appropriately according to your set-up.
+You must configure the `User` model, (and possibly the `AccessToken` model) according to your set-up.

-Normally you should have already implemented at least one custom user model, extending the built-in `User` model, as described in [Using built-in models](Using-built-in-models.html#user-model).
+Normally you will implement at least one custom user model, extending the built-in `User` model, as described in [Using built-in models](Using-built-in-models.html#user-model).

 Usually you don't need to extend or customize the built-in models `Role`, `RoleMapping`, and `ACL`.
-Just make sure they are declared in the `model-config.json` configuration file, or in case you don't require either to customize the `AccessToken` model that you pass a datasource to the `enableAuth()` method as follows:
+Just make sure they are declared in the `model-config.json` configuration file, or if you don't need to customize the `AccessToken` model, pass a datasource to the `enableAuth()` method as follows:

 ```javascript
 server.enableAuth({ datasource: 'db' });
 ```

-{% include note.html content="
-Passing a `datasource` to the `enableAuth()` method as shown here will let LoopBack take care of attaching any built-in models required by the access control feature, which is suitable for most applications.
+{% include note.html content="Passing a `datasource` to the `enableAuth()` method as shown here will let LoopBack take care of attaching any built-in models required by the access control feature, which is suitable for most applications.
 " %}

-{% include tip.html content="
-Whether you can use the built-in `AccessToken` model or create a custom accessToken model extending the built-in model depends on whether you plan to use one or several user models extending the built-in `User` model.
-Both cases are covered in the next two sections.
+{% include tip.html content="Whether you can use the built-in `AccessToken` model or create a custom model that extends `AccessToken` depends on whether you plan to use one or several user models extending the built-in `User` model, as described in the following sections.
 " %}

 #### Access control with a single user model and built-in AccessToken model

-If your application leverages only one type of user extending the built-in `User` model (which should the case in a majority of configurations) and use the built-in AccessToken model, you need to change the "belongsTo" relation of the built-in AccessToken model to point to your new User model.
-This can be achieved by modifying `server/model-config.json` file as follows:
+In the most common scenario, an application uses only one model that extends the built-in `User` model and uses the built-in `AccessToken` model.
+In this case, you need to change the "belongsTo" relation of the built-in `AccessToken` model to refer to your custom User model.
+To do this, edit `server/model-config.json` file as follows:

 {% include code-caption.html content="server/model-config.json" %}
 ```json